 What are the most common security challenges in construction?

-Construction sites face distinct security challenges including equipment theft averaging $30,000 per incident, inadequate evidence for subcontractor charge-backs, excessive false alarms from environmental factors, and the inability to monitor multiple sites effectively (Source: National Equipment Register).
+Construction sites face distinct security hurdles including equipment theft averaging $30,000 per incident, inadequate evidence for subcontractor charge-backs, excessive false alarms from environmental factors, and the inability to monitor multiple sites effectively (Source: National Equipment Register).
 Growing companies particularly struggle with scalability as traditional security approaches become cost-prohibitive and operationally complex when managing numerous active projects simultaneously.

 How do video AI cameras improve construction site safety?